tomehomme/Calculator/README.md

 ## Modifying the Expression Tree Elements

 In addition to completing the functionality for the above visitor class, you will also need to modify all the classes that can exist in an expression tree to allow for the `CountVisitor` to access them.
 You should add the function `void accept(CountVisitor*)` to the necessary classes which will then call the appropriate function within the `CountVisitor`.

+Once you have implemented this function and created the `CountVisitor` class you will need to create a number of unit tests to verify that your visitor paired with your iterator can correctly count all the nodes in various expression trees.
+Remember that the preorder iterator will skip the root node, so you should add a "dummy" decorator to your tree and make sure to account for this in your unit tests.

 ## Submission